zdravkov/kendo-docs/api/wrappers/jsp/stockchart/legend-inactiveitems-labels.md

 ### template `java.lang.String`

-The template of the labels.
+The template which renders the labels.The fields which can be used in the template are:
-Template variables:

 #### Example
     <kendo:stockChart-legend-inactiveItems-labels template="template">